Jfeng3/sudoku/README.md

 # Sudoku by Kapil Easwar

 ## How to run
+(0. Need to install node and npm)
 1. Clone the git repo (see instructions in Github)
 2. cd sudoku (into the repo)
+3. install dependencies with 'npm install', to make sure this doesn't fail
-3. run 'node web.js'
+4. run 'node web.js'
-4. The server will now be listening on localhost:8080
+5. The server will now be listening on localhost:8080

 ## Technical design
 ### Server: web.js